Get insider access

 1.6 dB

-They have a decent peaks and dips performance.
+These earbuds have a decent peaks and dips performance, meaning they follow their own sound profile reasonably well.
 A peak from the mid-bass to high-bass adds some punch and boom to your audio.
-A dip from the low-mid to the mid-mid thins out instruments and lead vocals and pushes them toward the back of the mix.
-There's a deep dip in the mid-treble followed by a steep peak, so sibilants like cymbals and S and T sounds are alternatingly piercing or dull.
+A dip from the low-mid to the mid-mid thins out instruments and lead vocals, pushing them toward the back of the mix.
+There's a deep dip in the mid-treble followed by a steep peak, so sibilants like cymbals and S and T sounds are alternatingly dull or piercing.

 9.3